warlordlizard/cookie-stand/learning-journal.md

 Wednesday:
 Lots of review, expanded info on index.  learned by watching Sam about HTML building with auto complete using tab or enter.

+Thursday:
+Ok so making the form was not that bad.  getting the form to work with the table didn't work too well.  almost wanted to rewrite whole js file.  hopefully I understand better tomorrow.

 # Trying MD stuffs:
 # heading
 ## heading